Canadian Boreal Community FireSmart Project

 Wildfire professionals from around the continent and the world have been coming to the Canadian Boreal Community FireSmart Project (CBCFS) projects site (formerly the International Crown Fire Modeling Experiment - ICFME) since 1997.

-The site is located 50 km north of Fort Providence, Northwest Territories, and is a valuable resource for conducting research into wildland fire behaviour, fire fighter safety and FireSmart principles.
+The site is located 50 km north of Fort Providence, Northwest Territories, and is a valuable resource for conducting research into wildfire behaviour, fire fighter safety and FireSmart principles.
 The project area is in two parts.
 The first section is a timbered area of approximately 300ha on the west side of Hwy 3 bordered by birch bog along its other boundaries.
-The stand originated from a wildland fire in 1931 and is predominantly 10m Jack Pine with a minor Black Spruce and Aspen component.
+The stand originated from a wildfire in 1931 and is predominantly 10m Jack Pine with a minor Black Spruce and Aspen component.
 The second area is 3 km south and is composed of approximately 150 ha of birch bog which straddles the highway.

 The research team, led by Government of the Northwest Territories (GNWT) Environment and Natural Resources (ENR) staff, includes local fire crews and researchers who have come from the Northwest Territories, Alberta, Saskatchewan, British Columbia, Quebec, Saskatchewan as well as over a dozen countries including the USA, Russia, France and Japan.